-The American Heart Association recommends limiting alcohol intake in order to avoid hypertension: no more than one drink per day for women and no more than two drinks per day for men.
-Gender differences impact how alcohol is digested, so the guidelines for moderate drinking and what defines both heavy and binge drinking are different.
+The American Heart Association recommends limiting alcohol intake in order to avoid developing hypertension.7 Women should have no more than 1 drink per day and no more than 2 drinks per day for men.7 Further guidelines for reducing high blood pressure risk include:12

 - For men younger than 65: no more than two drinks per day on average with two sober days per week

 - For men older than 65: no more than one drink per day on average with sober days